UBC-DSCI/ubc-data-science-minor-faq/README.md

 Frequently asked question page for the [UBC Data Science minor](https://datascience.ubc.ca/minor).

 When can I apply for the minor?
-> The application opens in April each year and all the information about the appliction will be made available at this time.
+> The application opens in April each year and all the information about the application will be made available at this time.
 You need to have finished (or be finishing up) any course prerequisites by the time of the application.

 I have filled out the application form for the Data Science Minor, is there anything else I should do?
 > Yes.
 Please make sure to complete any requirements for admission into a minor program from your home faculty.
 For example, the Faculty of Science students must fill out the form for [Science Minor: Minor in another Science specialization](https://science.ubc.ca/sites/science.ubc.ca/files/DataScienceMinor-PrimarySpecAdvisorApproval-v0322.pdf) by May 15th.